Table of contents

 As these six examples of affiliate marketing websites show, successful affiliates come in many different forms – from famous comparison sites to niche review sites (and that's not to mention those that make money as an affiliate without a website!).

 Plus, since all of these websites are making huge profits on commissions alone, just think how much value they must be bringing to their affiliate partners!
 At the end of the day, a successful partnership is a win-win for both the affiliate and advertising brand.
 Check out our beginner’s guide to affiliate marketing to find out more.

 So, how do I become a successful affiliate marketer?

-If you’re ready to get started, don’t forget to register on the Breezy platform.
+If you’re ready to get started, don’t forget to book a demo for Breezy.
 Whether you’re looking for affiliate products to promote or an affiliate to help you grow your business, it’s the quicker and easier way to find hundreds of potential affiliate partners who could help you achieve your goals - we can't wait to show you!